molgenis/molgenis.org/molgenis_documentation/data_explorer.md

 ![Dataexplorer download](images/dataexplorer/download_export.png?raw=true, "dataexplorer/download_export")

 At the bottom of the table there is a download button, which will allow you to safe the data to a CSV of XLS file.
+Depending on the purpose of the download, id's or labels can be used as column headers.
 Another button will allow you to send your data to a galaxy server (https://galaxyproject.org).

 ###### genome browser